twofford/cyberpOOnk/readme.md

 6. A robust lifepath system, ala Cyberpunk 2020 and The Burning Wheel
 7. Easy to make new characters - it should take less than 10 minutes
 8. Clocks (I'm calling them Countdowns) ala Apocalypse World and Blades in the Dark
+9. Heat, ala Cities Without Number
-9. Minimal veribage - most ttrpg books are way too long!
+10. Minimal veribage - most ttrpg books are way too long!

 ## Stats